codingtraces/potential-broccoli/xmljson.md

     }
 }

-2. XML to JSON Converter – XmlJsonConverter.java
+2. XML to JSON Converter Utility – XmlJsonConverter.java

+This class handles the conversion of XML to JSON using Jackson’s XmlMapper.

 package com.jackson.xmltojson.util;